How imper.ai Evaluates Risk and Makes Decisions

 Real-Time Risk Score

 All observed signals are correlated to generate a Real-Time Risk Score.
-This score represents the overall likelihood that an interaction involves impersonation, account compromise, or automated abuse.
+This score represents the overall likelihood that an interaction involves:

 A single critical signal (for example, a known malicious device fingerprint) may significantly raise the score, but decisions are based on the composite score, not individual flags.